pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 ### SignalkClient.install([_port_[, _host_[, _debug_=false]]])

-This factory method prepares an application for access to a remote Signak K server either by returning a reference to an existing, connected, __SignalkClient__ singleton, or, if necessary, by creating, installing, connecting and returning a reference to a new class instance.
+__install()__ is a factory method which prepares an application for access to a remote Signak K server either by returning a reference to an existing, connected, __SignalkClient__ singleton, or, if necessary, by creating, installing, connecting and returning a reference to a new class instance.
 The __SignalkClient__ maintained by __install()__ can be found at
 ```window.top.SignalkClient```.